apache/pulsar/site2/docs/schema-overview.md

 3. The broker looks up the schema registry to check if it is a registered schema.
    * If the schema is registered, the broker returns the schema version to the producer.
-   * Otherwise, go to step4.
+   * Otherwise, go to step 4.

 4. The broker checks whether the schema can be auto-updated.
    * If it’s not allowed to be auto-updated, then the schema cannot be registered, and the broker rejects the producer.
-   * Otherwise, go to step5.
+   * Otherwise, go to step 5.

 5. The broker performs the [schema compatibility check](schema-understand.md#schema-compatibility-check) defined for the topic.
    * If the schema passes the compatibility check, the broker stores it in the schema registry and returns the schema version to the producer.
 All the messages produced by this producer are tagged with the schema version.